Label (philately)

-In philately, label or coupon or tab is a part of sheet of stamps separated from them with perforation (or narrow white margin in imperforate stamps).
+In philately, label or coupon or tab is a part of sheet of stamps separated from them with perforations (or a narrow margin in imperforate stamps).
 It cannot be used for postage because it does not have face value and any indication of a postal administration that issued such stamps with labels.
 The notion of label should not be confused with the term "gutter" or with a margin of a stamp sheet.

 Sometimes, label is also a stamp-like adhesive of no postal value, often used for promotional purposes.